Reviewed by Tomas Kalkys. President.

 You’re probably wondering about the cost to install a metal roof over shingles.
 While it’s cheaper to purchase shingles (which is why most homes have them), metal roofing may provide you with better value in the long-term.
 Not only do they look beautiful and unique, but they’re also designed to last decades longer because of their durability.
 In fact, a metal roof that’s built properly will be able to handle anything Mother Nature throws at it.
 You will most likely never have to purchase another roof again in your lifetime.

 At Legacy Service, we love just about everything about this type of roofing.
 When they are installed correctly using the right materials, they can withstand just about anything.
 And since it reflects heat from the sun, it can help you save significantly on energy costs.
 It’s also 100% recyclable, making it eco-friendly.
 We have decades of experience when it comes to installing this type of roofing, and we can actually custom-make every panel for your project.
 We also offer a lifetime warranty, which makes for a sound investment.
-If you’d like to learn more about putting metal roofing over shingles or just this type of roofing in general, contact our Legacy Service team today to schedule an appointment.
+If you’d like to learn more about metal roof replacement, contact our Legacy Service team today to schedule an appointment.

 Posted on Oct 19, 2019 in Roof

 HOW LONG SHOULD A ROOF LAST?
 ELEMENTS

 A lot of elements play a role in maintaining the integrity of the roof, but as a homeowner, the most important components to pay attention to are the underlayment, ventilation, and material.